-I am a process-driven artist.
+I focus on creative processes rooted in the materials and forces of the natural world.
 Drawing on diverse textile and bookbinding techniques I create unique objects, utilitarian or purely artistic.
 In my exploration of historical fiber arts, I seek to refresh half-forgotten methods such as embroidery, fabric marbling, mordant patterning, and the fermentation of natural dyes.
-This approach brings a complex, ever-evolving vocabulary of texture and surface patterning to the work I create.
+These meticulous, layered processes allow each artwork to be materially rooted in a particular space and time created by the intersection of the techniques involved, with a big role for serendipitous chance and a continually evolving vocabulary of texture and pattern.

-My freelance studio is based in Manhattan, but I also spend time in upstate New York growing and foraging natural dyes.
+My freelance studio and dye garden are in Yonkers, but I also spend time in upstate New York foraging natural dyes.
 I teach workshops on a variety of textile and book techniques at the Textile Arts Center and other regional continuing education centers.

 Marbling is the centuries-old craft of making monoprints on paper or fabric using floating pigments.
 The pigments, water-based acrylic in this case, are dropped onto the surface of water thickened with carrageenan moss.
 The colors are manipulated into patterns, and when prepared paper or fabric is draped across the water's surface it picks up the pigments in their lively patterns, looking as if they are still dancing on water.